 - Contribute photography to one of the student-run publications on campus such as Jerk, Perception, or 360 Magazine.

 Add to your resume and challenge your perspective with a study abroad experience during your time at Syracuse.
-Consistently ranked among the top 25 international education providers in the U.S., SU Abroad offers more than 100 programs in 60 countries.
-Art photography students have studied abroad in London, Prague, Florence, and Santiago.
+Consistently ranked among the top 25 international education providers in the U.S., Syracuse Abroad offers more than 100 programs in 60 countries.

 With a degree in art photography, you can pursue careers including: